Have you ever wondered how Canadian seniors’ healthcare, health and wellbeing compares to seniors in other countries?

 The findings were based on a larger-scale Commonwealth Fund report that surveyed seniors from:

 - Canada (approximately 4,500 seniors ages 65 and over); and

 - Australia, France, Germany, the Netherlands, New Zealand, Norway, Sweden, Switzerland, United Kingdom, and United States

 Here are five particularly fascinating pieces of information that caught our retirement living advisors’ attention at Tea & Toast:

-- Our take: Why do seniors often move to retirement housing?
-Many of these homes provide full- or part-time healthcare services, or have healthcare providers coming in regularly to visit the residents.
+Why do seniors often move to retirement housing?
+Many of these homes provide full- or part-time healthcare services or have healthcare providers coming in regularly to visit the residents.

 Tea & Toast is here for you

-Are you concerned about the healthcare needs of your aging parent or relative?
+Are you concerned about the healthcare needs of your ageing parent or relative?

 Are you a senior in search of a new home with specific healthcare-related services?